 Why do we teach computing?

-At Dewhurst we help pupils to use problem-solving methods and their solutions in ways that a computer could carry out to understand and change the world.
+At Dewhurst St Mary we help pupils to use problem-solving methods and their solutions in ways that a computer could carry out to understand and change the world.
 Computing links with mathematics, science, and design and technology, and provides an understanding into both natural and artificial systems.
 The main principal of computing is computer science, in which pupils are taught the values of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 We build on this knowledge and understanding, so that pupils are equipped to use information technology to create programs and systems.

-Through computing we also ensure that pupils become digitally literate –they are able to use, and express themselves using various programmes (such as Microsoft Word, Publisher, Powerpoint and Excel) at a level suitable for the future workplace and as active participants in a digital world.
+Through computing we also ensure that pupils become digitally literate –they are able to use, and express themselves using various programmes (such as Microsoft Word, Publisher, PowerPoint and Excel) at a level suitable for the future workplace and as active participants in a digital world.

 We aim to ensure that all of our pupils: